solarwinds/solarwinds-apm-ruby/README.md

 end
 ```

-`AppOpticsAPM::API.trace` is used within the context of a request.
+`AppOpticsAPM::SDK.trace` is used within the context of a request.
 It will follow the upstream state of the request
 being traced.  i.e. the block of code will only be traced when the parent request is being traced.

 This tracing state of a request can also be queried by using `AppOpticsAPM.tracing?`.